 Layer

-Each Layer consists of a path and a Route component which stores more specific information about that path.
+component which stores more specific information about that path

 Route